ralphdp/hMERN/README.md

      ```
    - For production, update `FACEBOOK_CALLBACK_URL` to your production URL

-### Security Considerations

-- All OAuth credentials are stored in environment variables
-- Session secrets are unique and secure
-- HTTPS is enforced in production
-- Rate limiting is implemented
-- CORS is properly configured
-- Secure cookie settings are used
-- MongoDB connection is secured

 ## 🛠️ API Endpoints

 - `GET /api/test`: Test endpoint to verify backend functionality